Empirical Bayes Covariance Decomposition, and a Solution to the Multiple Tuning Problem in Sparse PCA: An Empirical Bayes Solution to the MTP

-The model \eqref{eq:model_start}-\eqref{eq:model_end} is closely related to the EBMF model of \cite{Wang.Stephens2021}, and the EB-PCA model of \cite{Zhong.Su.ea2022}.
-The key difference is that our model replaces a prior on $\Z$ with an orthonormality restriction on $\Z$.
-We will show that fitting this model is equivalent to optimizing a penalized criterion \eqref{eqn:penpca} with a penalty whose form is estimated from the data.
-Consequently, it is also equivalent to optimizing a penalized covariance decomposition criterion \eqref{eqn:pencov}.
-This latter property distinguishes it from the EBMF model\footnote{\cite{Willwerscheid2021} considers fitting an EBMF model to a covariance matrix, which shows impressive results despite the inconsistency between the EBMF modeling assumption (a low-rank signal plus additive iid Gaussian errors) and the property of a covariance matrix (a symmetric positive semi-definite matrix).}, and so we refer to the model \eqref{eq:model_start}-\eqref{eq:model_end} as the ``Empirical Bayes Covariance Decomposition" (EBCD) model.
-(The model might also be reasonably referred to as the EB-PCA model, but the name EB-PCA was used by \cite{Zhong.Su.ea2022} for a different model, so we use EBCD to avoid confusion and to emphasize the covariance decomposition property.)
+where $\Z\in\mathcal{S}(N,K)$, and $\L$ is independent of $\mathbf{E}$.
+We refer to this as an EB model because the column-wise prior distributions $\g:=\{g_k\}_{k=1}^K$ are to be estimated from the data (subject to the constraint that they come from some prespecified prior family $\mathcal{G}$, which may be parametric or nonparametric).
+The model is closely related to the EBMF model of \cite{Wang.Stephens2021}, and the EB-PCA model of \cite{Zhong.Su.ea2022}, but with the key difference that our model replaces a prior on $\Z$ with an orthonormality constraint.
+We will show that fitting this model is equivalent to optimizing a penalized criterion \eqref{ebcd_eq:penpca} (or \eqref{ebcd_eq:pencov_main}) with a penalty whose form is estimated from the data.
+Consequently, it is also equivalent to optimizing a penalized covariance decomposition criterion \eqref{ebcd_eq:pencov_main}.
+This latter property distinguishes it from the EBMF model, and so we refer to the model \eqref{ebcd_eq:model_start}-\eqref{ebcd_eq:model_end} as the ``Empirical Bayes Covariance Decomposition" (EBCD) model.

-\subsubsection{Fitting the EBCD model}
+\subsection{Fitting the EBCD Model}